dylan-ou/Fetch-Rewards-Coding-Exercise/README.md

 ### Result
 - Information is grouped by "listId" correctly
 - Any lines where "name" equals "" or "null" are omitted from displaying
-- This isn't dynamic enough to support more "listId's" in any other JSON
+- This isn't dynamic enough to support more "listId's" if there were used with other JSON files
 - I noticed that if you group it by "name," it actually misplaces some of the results due to string comparison (e.g. {"id": 28, "listId": 1, "name": "Item 28"} comes after {"id": 276, "listId": 1, "name": "Item 276"}).
 I'm sure it would've made sense if you sorted the numbers that you get from accessing "id" instead of "name."
 Regardless,